 My husband works outside the home and is not a planner (putting it lightly – but I still love you, dearest!).
-Convincing him to take his lunches was hard at first, but once we saw the financial benefits and the waistline benefits, he (somewhat) happily jumped on the bandwagon.
+Convincing him to take his lunch to work every day was a good idea was hard at first, but once we saw the financial benefits and the waistline benefits, he (somewhat) happily jumped on the bandwagon.

 He still goes out to lunch, or forgets to pack.
 But now that’s part of his monthly fun money that’s part of our planned budget, rather than just a bunch of charges getting racked up on the credit card.